Silver Oak offers several Language Arts and Reading Programs:

 Spelling Bee offers all Silver Oak students in grades 4-6 the chance to showcase their spelling prowess in January.

-Sign-ups and team forming will begin the week of SEPTEMBER 12–16 during the school day at lunch.
-The team competitions will begin OCTOBER 24, also during the school day at lunch.
+Sign-ups and team forming will begin the week in SEPTEMBER 2023 during the school day at lunch.
+The team competitions will begin OCTOBER, also during the school day at lunch.
 There is no cost to participate in this program and all BoB books are available in the Silver Oak Library!

 Here are the book lists for 3-4 and 4-6 grades.
 Pick your favorites or the ones you have not read or the ones you never would have if not for the BoB...which ever way you pick, have fun reading!